Introduction

-Gateways provide security, but they are only part of the people, processes and technology that make up an organisation’s ICT ecosystem.
-Like the ICT systems they are designed to protect, gateways have to evolve to remain effective and supportive in changing business priorities and processes.
+Gateways provide security, but they are only part of the people, processes and technology that make up an organisation’s cyber security capability.
+Gateways must evolve to be effective and supportive in changing business priorities and processes, like the information and communications technology (ICT) systems they are designed to protect.
+As organisations transition to new ICT service delivery models, they face challenges rapidly adapting their architecture, infrastructure and support models.

-Modern approaches to managing ICT infrastructure leverage developed concepts (e.g. automation and orchestration, Infrastructure as Code, network segmentation, visibility and telemetry), but may require existing development and infrastructure teams to develop new skills and take on new responsibilities.
+As organisations adopt modern gateway technologies and security frameworks, managing ICT infrastructure has evolved to incorporate concepts such as automation and orchestration, Infrastructure as Code, network segmentation, visibility and telemetry.
+These advancements improve efficiency, scalability and security, but also need development and infrastructure teams to acquire new skills and take on expanded responsibilities.

 Case Study 1: Defence-in-depth

-In isolation, gateways cannot mitigate all cyber risks, but they do help provide defence-in-depth.
-This is a brief case study of defence-in-depth, in the context of a simple gateway.
+In isolation, gateways cannot mitigate all cyber risks, but they do help provide defence-in-depth[2].
+This is a brief case study of defence-in-depth for a simple gateway.

-- The email recipient is trained to be able to identify that an email is malicious, but as phishing is designed to trick a user into acting, the recipient’s decisions should not be relied on in isolation.
-Other controls are needed for when malicious links are inevitably clicked.
+- The email recipient is trained to identify a malicious email, but as phishing is designed to trick a recipient into acting, their decisions should not be relied on in isolation.
+Other controls are needed if the recipient opens a malicious link or attachment.

-- Web browsers are configured to use gateway web proxies that block access to specific categories of websites (e.g. new domains, known malicious sites), and types of content.
-They should stop active content from being downloaded, but this content is hosted on a trusted partner’s web portal that was allow-listed, and therefore was not subject to content scanning.
+- Web browsers are configured to use gateway web proxies that block access to file types and specific categories of websites, such as new domains and known malicious sites.
+Web browsers should stop active content from being downloaded, but this content is hosted on a trusted partner’s web portal that was allow-listed and therefore was not subject to content scanning.

-- The user downloads a document.
-It contains a previously unobserved exploit that bypasses the organisation’s application hardening, and attempts to execute a malicious application.
+- The email recipient downloads a document.
+It contains a previously unobserved exploit that bypasses the organisation’s application hardening and attempts to execute a malicious application.

 - Endpoint hardening implements an application control outlined in the Essential Eight, thereby blocking the execution of a stage one malware on the endpoint.